equinor/warmth_ertdemo/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up ``temperer`` for local development.
+Here's how to set up ``warmth`` for local development.

-1. Fork the ``temperer`` repo on Github equinor to your personal user
+1. Fork the ``warmth`` repo on Github equinor to your personal user
 2. Clone your fork locally
 3. Start the development container.
 [Info](https://containers.dev/)
 4. Create a branch for local development: